droonga/droonga.org/tutorial/1.0.6/basic/index.md

 The part "Droonga engine" stores the database and provides the search feature actually.
 In this section we install a droonga-engine and load searchable data to the database.

-### Install a droonga-engine and droonga-client
+### Install `droonga-engine`

-    # gem install droonga-engine droonga-client
+    # gem install droonga-engine

 Required packages are prepared by the command above.
 Let's continue to the configuration step.

-### Prepare configuration files to start a Droonga engine
+### Prepare configuration files to start `droonga-engine`

-Create a directory for a Droonga engine:

-    # mkdir ~/droonga
-    # cd ~/droonga

-Define and export a new environment varialbe `DROONGA_BASE_DIR`, the path to the configuration directory.
+Create a user for the `droonga-engine` service and the configuration directory.

-    # export DROONGA_BASE_DIR=~/droonga

-The environment variable is used by droonga-engine and various command line utilities.
-For convenience, you should define and export `DROONGA_BASE_DIR` globally.
+All configuration files and physical databases are placed under the directory:

+    # useradd -m droonga-engine
+    $ sudo -u droonga-engine -H mkdir ~droonga-engine/droonga
+    $ cd ~droonga-engine/droonga

 Then put a configuration file `droonga-engine.yaml` like following, into the directory: